Building a 120TB-daily data pipeline on DigitalOcean

 Different data sources have different requirements as related to network efficiency.
 We have 3 different types of statically deployed network boxes:

-- Data Providers: 50 (2 core Droplet) VMs with a <10ms response boxes responding to a fixed host.
+- Data Providers: 50 (2 core Droplet) VMs designed to respond in <10 ms to a fixed host.
 These boxes operate as the Rockerbox "data provider" on ad exchanges and provide information about what we want to buy and the price we are willing to pay.

-- Bidders: 25 (1-2 core Droplet) VMs with a <200ms response boxes designed to respond to an ad exchange.
+- Bidders: 25 (1-2 core Droplet) VMs in < 200 ms designed to respond to an ad exchange.
 These boxes operate as our "bidder" on ad exchanges and execute logic related to information received from our data provider.

-- Analytics: 25 (1-2 core Droplet) VMs with a 500ms response boxes written to interface with the entire internet.
-These boxes operate as mini web servers which help track information about users, such as when they were served an ad and when they convert for a product.
+- Analytics: 25 (1-2 core Droplet) VMs to interface with the entire internet in under 500 ms. These boxes operate as mini web servers which help track information about users, such as when they were served an ad and when they convert for a product.

 Mesos Cluster for Data Processing